 NH Solar verifies all it computations through the government's National Renewable Energy Labaratory's PVWatts website and includes that report in our quotes.
 This excellent website is open for public usage and it would be advisable to use it to check any solar installers figures against it for accuracy.
 After you have entered your homes particulars you can easily dirive the production factor by dividing the projected kWh production by the DC wattage of your array.

-The total gross cash price for the roof mounted 24 panel solar array for the home in the examople would be $16,560 give or take depending on installation variables and the make of modules and/or inverter chosen.
+The total gross cash price for the roof mounted 24 panel solar array for the home in the example would be $16,920 give or take depending on installation variables and the make of modules and/or inverter chosen.

 ...Now let's apply the incentives the government is currently providing to promote renewable energy and re-figure your true cost.

 New Hampshire Solar generally recommends designing a solar system to offset as close to 100% of a customers annual electricity usage as possible, this is termed net zero.
 If you were to divide the net solar system cost by the annual utility bill savings you will get the amount of time it would take for the system to "pay for itself" with the utility bill savings.
 This is usually referred to as either the Return On Investment or Payback period.
-In this case the system will have justified its cost in just 5.6 years ($9,092 net/$1,620).
+In this case the system will have justified its cost in just 5.76 years ($9,344 net/$1,620).
 Note that no additional funds have been spent, the funds paid out by the homeowner have simply been diverted from the expense of having to purchase power from a utility company, to the cost of buying the asset of a solar array to produce that same level of power.
 Best of all at the end of the ROI period you own the system outright, and from that point forward your solar electricity will be coming into your home truly for free!
 The expected life cycle of a photovoltaic solar system is generally thought to be forty years or more.
 The 40+ year life expectancy of a PV solar system less the 5.7 years of the payback period equals 34+ years of free electrical power!
 If you continued to purchase your power from the grid during the forty year period you will have paid a total of $64,800, and that is assuming that the rates for electricity never go up.
-With a PV solar system your cost for the same amount of power over forty years would be the net $9,092 net cost of the array.
-That's a savings of fifty five thousand seven hundred and eight dollars!
-It is only fair to state that there may be some required periodic maintenance, but even in the unlikely event of an inverter failing entirely. the cost would only amount to a few thousand dollars at the most.
+With a PV solar system your cost for the same amount of power over forty years would be the $9,344 net cost to purchase the array.
+Installing a PV solar system would save this homeowner over fifty five thousand dollars during the expected 40 year lifetime of the array!
+It is only fair to state that there may be some required maintenance, but even in the unlikely event of an inverter failing entirely. the cost would only amount to a few thousand dollars at the most.

 But wait, there's more!
 As you may recall from the "how PV Solar works" page, New Hampshire Solar will also install a REC meter with your system and introduce you to a company that will pay you for those Renewable Energy Credits.
 Every 1000 kWh that your solar system produces qualifies you for 1 REC.
 Since the system in this example was engineered to produce roughly 9,000 kWh annually, it will generate 9 RECs for you to sell.
 RECs are sold to the utilities in an auction format and as a consequence the pricing changes frequently in accordance with demand.
 Right now (5/1/17) RECs have a value of about 30 dollars.
 This example will currently produce provide an additional REC income for the system owner of $270 per year!